Living within your means sounds boring and restrictive, doesn’t it?

-It’s easy to get stuck in the mental frame of ‘well, it’s easy for you to say, but…’
+It’s not unusual to think ‘well, it’s easy for you to say, but…’

 And I totally get that.
-It can be hard!
-But stick with me.
+It IS hard!

-Living within your means and putting a small portion of your income away to savings, even if it’s only a couple of dollars each pay, is one of the most important steps you can take to improve your circumstances, so that it is less hard in the future.
+Putting a small portion of your income away to savings – even if it’s only a couple of dollars each pay – is one of the most important steps you can take to improve your circumstances so that it is less hard in the future.

 You will have less financial stress and more financial choices if you build savings, no matter how big or small.